G1enB1and/neighborhood_map/README.md

 Udacity Project for Full Stack Web Developer Nanodegree.

 ## Instructions:
-To use this application just open index.html with any modern browser.
+To use this application just open Index.html with any modern browser or click [here](https://g1enb1and.github.io/neighborhood_map/Index.html) to open this project hosted on GitHub Pages.
 Internet connection required.

 ## Features:
 This app uses Google Maps and Foursquare APIs to provide a map with markers